Not sure how health funds in Australia work? Find out more about the different types of cover, structures, how to claim and more.

 There are four types of health cover available in Australia: hospital, extras, combined hospital and extras and ambulance-only cover.

 Health funds can be either for-profit or not-for-profit.

-Not-for-profit health insurers are run to benefit members rather than shareholders.
-These types of private insurers claim to provide their members with a wider scope of cover, lower premiums and greater benefits for covered items.
+Not-for-profit health funds are run to benefit members rather than shareholders.
+These types of private funds claim to provide their members with a wider scope of cover, lower premiums and greater benefits for covered items.

 One way this can be achieved is through tax exemptions.
-For-profit funds are not eligible for the income tax assessment exemptions that not-for-profit insurers are.
+For-profit funds are not eligible for the income tax assessment exemptions that not-for-profit funds are.